techgrounds/techgrounds-FvL69-1/01_Linux_1/LNX-7.md

 *mkdir scripts*

 ### Add scripts dir to $PATH permanently by adding it to the .bashrc file
+### Add export PATH="your-dir:$PATH" to the last line of the file, where your-dir is the directory you want to add.
 ![PrntScr](../00_includes/Linux/linux7.1.png)

 ### This script takes any text file as positional parameter in which you want to append text.